Aethodia/Legislation/Code/Law/LegalTextSpec.rst

     - …composed of '-' for third-level headers.

     - …denoted by 50 [1]_ characters.

+    - …subject to the same restrictions as law filenames, with the exceptions that they…

+      - …do not end with '.rst'.

+      - …do not have to be unique among all other laws.

+      - …have to be unique within the same law.

   - …every complete element [5]_ should be separated from any others by a newline.